curtispuetz/pypp-cli/work.md

 - Classes.
 AAGP
   - inheritance.
 AAGP
   - ABC and @abstractmethod.
 AAGP
+- support for all operators
 - default dict
 - deque
+- heapq
+- union types or union with a None type (aka optional)
 - json library
 - multiprocessing library